-Warehouses are of course designed to store yours or your customers goods but “like work expands to fill the time available”, the same can be said for stored items in your warehouse.
+Warehouses are of course designed to store your or your customer’s goods but “like work expands to fill the time available”, the same can be said for stored items in your warehouse.

 “Product will expand to fill the space available!”

 So how do you keep your warehouse running at the most efficient capacity without having to rent or lease additional warehouse space?
-There are a surprisingly large number of ways to maximise your warehouse capacity and increase the number of pallet positions stored with clever warehouse layout design.
-Of course those in the warehouse, logistics and supply chain industry are well aware of the additional pressures past on by customers, end users and those pesky people in production or good inwards that simply keep sending you an ever increasing volume of pallets!
+There are a surprisingly large number of ways to maximise your warehouse capacity and increase the number of pallet positions stored with a clever warehouse layout design.
+Of course, those in the warehouse, logistics, and supply chain industry are well aware of the additional pressures passed on by customers, end users, and those pesky people in production or goods inwards that simply keep sending you an ever-increasing volume of pallets!

 This is of course made even more challenging when you add in things like seasonal demand and rapid growth of sales.
-The purchasing manager’s sudden announcement that he has secured some large bulk buying discounts so could we slip in a few extra hundred pallets.
-Or of course at the other end of the process poor sales meaning less pallets leaving the warehouse or the MD decides that “A programme of consolidation is required to drive efficiency”.
-Which for warehouse managers usually means a satellite warehouse or an area of the existing warehouse is commandeered and you face a “new and exciting challenge”, as to where to store the further six hundred pallet positions!
+The purchasing manager’s sudden announcement that he has secured some large bulk buying discounts so could we slip in a few extra hundred pallets?
+Or of course, at the other end of the process, poor sales mean less pallets leaving the warehouse or the MD decides that “A program of consolidation is required to drive efficiency”.
+For warehouse managers usually means a satellite warehouse or an area of the existing warehouse is commandeered and you face a “new and exciting challenge”, as to where to store the further six hundred pallet positions!

-After a brief period of reflection and upon the realization that he is unlikely to win the X factor or this week’s lottery the warehouse manger decides to confide in his deputy.
+After a brief period of reflection and upon the realization that he is unlikely to win the X factor or this week’s lottery the warehouse manager decides to confide in his deputy.

 His deputy offers a solution “why don’t you call that guy Wally, you know the blokes been in before trying to sell that used racking.”

 Consider your inventory before you spend time and money on a new warehouse layout design.
-Although many in your company will drive for high volumes of the right product in stock there is a tipping point where it will effect warehouse efficiency and potentially put warehouse staff in danger.
-It’s easy to spot those tell tale signs that the ware house is getting over loaded.
-Pallets and stock starts to appear in aisles for increasing lengths of time.
-Or docking areas become full of pallets, P&D stations (the picking shelves on rack ends) are used to store pallets.
-Or left over pallets sneak their way into the wrong locations as the correct locations are over full.
-This is simply dangerous with reduced warehouse visibility, decreased labour and truck run efficiency and multiple handerling of product.
+Although many in your company will drive for high volumes of the right product in stock there is a tipping point where it will affect warehouse efficiency and potentially put warehouse staff in danger.
+It’s easy to spot those tell-tale signs that the warehouse is getting overloaded.
+Pallets and stock start to appear in aisles for increasing lengths of time.
+If docking areas become full of pallets, P&D stations (the picking shelves on rack ends) are used to store pallets.
+Or leftover pallets sneak their way into the wrong locations as the correct locations are over full.
+This is simply dangerous with reduced warehouse visibility, decreased labor and truck run efficiency, and multiple handling of products.
 It also creates that feeling of rush and panic which can lead to warehouse staff cutting corners and safety being compromised.

-Another potential area of consideration is have you got too much of the wrong product?
-Have you got obsolete or out of date product buried away in the ever increasing number of pallets.
+Another potential area of consideration is whether have you got too much of the wrong product.
+Have you got obsolete or out-of-date products buried away in the ever-increasing number of pallets?
 This again is a team effort to rectify.
 It requires good sales forecasting and production planning but also good inventory control.
 It is the responsibility of the warehouse manager to flag the issue with a clear and concise warehouse inventory report.

 Pallet racking design and product change.